gabrielrondon/nft-docs/content/en/docs/_index.md

 Welcome to the world of NFTs applied to journalism.
 {{% /pageinfo %}}

-This documentation was built with the ambition to let you understand what is NFTs and how can you navigate in this world.
+This documentation was built with the ambition to let you understand what NFTs are and how you can navigate in this world.

-As you may know (you will see further explanations on this topic), we as FACTS-NFT, we work with *facts*.
-We apply the NFT technology to be used for anyone that wants to collect facts and especially the media outlets that want to build NFTs using facts.

-Throughout this guide, you will also learn how to buy, how to sell and you will be ready to start to explore this innovation.
+Throughout this guide, you will also learn how to buy NFTs, sell NFTs, and all the relevant aspects you should know before deploying any new project in your organization.

-Have a nice reading.
+Have a pleasant reading.